biocodellc/documentation/docs/fims/identifiers.rst

 User Guide to Creating Local Identifiers
 ========================================

-A crucial part of the FIMS system is taking local identifiers that you construct and use in your own research, and turning these into globally unique, resolvable identifiers.
+A crucial part of the GEOME is converting local identifiers that you construct and use in your own research, and turning these into globally unique, resolvable identifiers.
 Globally unique identifiers are created by appending your local identifier onto a unique root that is generated for every resource within every expedition.
 Examples of locally unique identifiers are "Grinnell1213", "MooreaEvent2", or "MBIO56_1".

 Each identifier that is minted will be resolvable via HTTP using California Digital Library's Name-to-thing resolver.
 Since the name-to-thing resolver is sensitive to certain characters, we have limited the characters that are suitable for use as local identifiers.
 Allowable characters are validated on data load so if you choose an invalid character you will get an error message.
 The following are the allowed local identifier characters: